AmitNachum/Final_Prog_OOP_Ariel/README.md

 **Password Masking Issue:**
 - The password masking (hiding input) **only works when running from the command line**.
 - In IDEs (like IntelliJ, Eclipse, or VS Code), the masking may not work due to how IDEs handle input streams.
+**Registering:**
+  -In case you cannot login with the defualt username and password,you can register yourself.
+  -The new username and the password would be saved in the `user_cerdentials.txt` file in the `resources` package.

 ### 3. Features
 #### a.
 Property Management